CS3398-Arctic/CS3398-Arctic-F2016/README.md

 It is built on Django 1.10, and aims to follow naming conventions for locations of static files and templates.

+Built with MariaDB 10.1 (but this can easily be changed).

 ### External JS/jQuery libraries used:
 - [jQuery](https://jquery.com/)